xyproto/tinyxxd/README.md

 ## Fuzzing

 `make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with varied input design to find edge cases in the program.

-## Performance

-`tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

-The performance is mostly IO bound, which is reflected in the [benchmark graphs](benchmark_results.md).

-`tinyxxd` is a bit faster than `xxd`.
-The larger the input, the larger the performance advantage seems to be.

 ### General info